jhajek/Linux-text-book-part-2/Chapter-02/chapter-02.md

 ## Review of Open Source and Free Software

   As one continues their journey in the Linux/Unix/BSD system administration world, you will no doubt encounter the issue of software licensing.
 While there are many *"closed source"* and proprietary software licenses, we want to focus on __FOSS__ or sometimes written __FLOSS__--Free and Open Source Software or Free Libre Open Source Software.
 Free and Open Source are two sides to one coin.
 They have commonly aligned *ethical core*, but differ in one important and irreconcilable goal:  Free software is a moral and societal issue for protecting the 4 essential freedoms of users.
 Open Source software is a transparent development model that promotes its superior development model and ability to prevent vendor lock-in.
 One is moral, one is a business proposition.

+ *Certainly there's a phenomenon around open source.
+You know free software will be a vibrant area.
+There will be a lot of neat things that get done there. - Bill Gates* [^4]

 ### Free Software and Licenses